2026 Rhode Island House of Representatives election: District 27

 The 27th district is represented by Democrat Patricia Serpa, who is eligible to run for re-election but has not yet stated if she will do so.

 District 28

 The 28th district is represented by Republican George Nardone, who is eligible to run for re-election but has not yet stated if he will do so.

 District 29

 The 29th district is represented by Republican Sherry Roberts, who is eligible to run for re-election but has not yet stated if she will do so.

 District 30

 The 30th district is represented by Democrat Justine Caldwell, who is eligible to run for re-election but has not yet stated if she will do so.

 District 31

 The 31st district is represented by Democrat Julie Casimiro, who is eligible to run for re-election but has not yet stated if she will do so.

 District 32

-The 32nd district is represented by Democrat Robert Craven, who is retiring to run for Rhode Island Attorney General.
+The 32nd district is represented by Democrat Robert Craven, who is retiring.